Sonam Gyatso (mountaineer): Biography

 Born in 1923 at Kewzing, a south Sikkimese village at the foot of Kangchenjunga in Northeast India, Sonam Gyatso started his career in 1946 as a school teacher at Lachung, in the northern part of the state.
 After three years of service, he joined the Frontier Constabulary Force of the Indian Air Force as a head constable in 1949 which gave him the opportunity to attend a basic mountaineering course at the Himalayan Mountaineering Institute, Darjeeling in 1954.
 His first chance at mountaineering came in 1957 when he was selected for the Nanda Devi expedition, but the attempt was unsuccessful.
 However, he completed his first successful expedition when he scaled the 26,897 ft Cho Oyu peak in 1958, as a member of an all-Indian expedition, the first time an Indian team climbed a peak of that height.

 Gyatso followed his Cho Oyu success with several successful climbs such as Annapurna III in 1961, Kanchengyao in 1961, Hathi Parbat in 1963, Rathong peak and Langpo Chung in 1964.
 In between, he attempted Mount Everest twice, in 1960 and 1962, but could not scale the peak on both attempts, though he reached up to 700 ft and 400 ft to the summit.
 Subsequently, he attempted Everest through the S Col-SE Ridge route and on 22 May 1965, he reached the summit at the age of 42 as a member of the first all-Indian Everest expedition, thus becoming the first person from Sikkim and the oldest person among all mountaineers to summit the peak.
 He spent 50 minutes at the top without oxygen supply which was then a world record.
-His record stood for over 13 years till Pierre Mazeaud summitted the peak on 15 October 1978 at the age of 49.
+His record stood for over 13 years till Pierre Mazeaud summited the peak on 15 October 1978 at the age of 49.
 The attempt also set another world record for the highest number of successful climbers in a single expedition; the team strength of nine members broke the record set earlier by an American expedition of six members.
 India Posts issued a postage stamp in commemoration of the achievement.
 Later, he also scaled the Siniolchu peak.

 Kohli, who had led the 1965 Everest expedition, recruited Gyatso to join a team on a secretive mission to Nanda Devi.
 The joint CIA / Indian Intelligence Bureau mission involved placing a nuclear listening device on the mountain in 1965 with subsequent visits in 1966.

 Gyatso was married to Kunzang Choden and the couple had five children.
 Gyatso was serving as the founder principal of Sonam Gyatso Mountaineering Institute (SGMI) when he died on 22 April 1968 at a hospital in New Delhi, at the age of 45, succumbing to frost bite suffered during one of his trials.

 After his death a biography was published 'The Sky Was His Limit: The Life and Climbs of Sonam Gyatso', the author, B.N.
 Mullik, was the Director of the Indian Intelligence Bureau (IB).